bclins/bclins.github.io/fall25/math121/notes.md

 ### Wed, Oct 8

-Today we talked about **random variables**.
-We usually use capital letters like $X$ or $Y$ to represent the outcomes of probability models when the outcomes are numbers.
-Any random variable $X$ has
+Today we talked about **probability distributions**.
+A probability distribution is a probability model where the outcomes are numbers.
+We often use capital letters like $X$ and $Y$ as **random variables**.
+A random variable represents the possible outcome of a random experiment that follows a probability distribution.
+A random variable has:

 * A theoretical average $E(X) = \mu_X$.
 * A theoretical standard deviation $\on{SD}(X) = \sigma_X$.

 1. Find $E(Y)$ where $Y = \text{result of rolling a 6-sided die}$.

-The probability model for a random variable is called its **probability distribution**.
 Every probability distribution can be described by three things:

 * **Shape** - is it shaped like a bell, or skewed, or something even more complicated?
 * **Center** - the theoretical average $\mu$ (i.e., the expected value)